 California is an at-fault state for car insurance.
 But it uses “comparative negligence,” so each driver can end up shouldering part of the blame.
 For instance, if you sue another driver for causing an accident, the court may find that you’re 15% at fault because you were driving a little too fast at the time.
 In this case, you could only collect 85% of the damages.1 2

 If you plan to drive in California, you must have auto insurance that meets the state’s minimum liability requirements.
-State lawmakers approved an increase in coverage limits, which will take effect Jan.
+State lawmakers approved an increase in coverage limits, which took effect Jan.
 1, 2025.
 Here’s the new minimum coverage you need in California:3

 For more protection, California auto insurance companies have several optional insurance coverages you can buy: